python-attrs/attrs/.github/CONTRIBUTING.rst

 - For each pull request, add a new file into ``changelog.d`` with a filename adhering to the ``pr#.(change|deprecation|breaking).rst`` schema:
   For example, ``changelog.d/42.change.rst`` for a non-breaking change that is proposed in pull request #42.
 - As with other docs, please use `semantic newlines`_ within news fragments.
-- Wrap symbols like modules, functions, or classes into double backticks so they are rendered in a monospace font.
+- Wrap symbols like modules, functions, or classes into double backticks so they are rendered in a ``monospace font``.
-- Wrap arguments into asterisks like in autodocs: *these* or *attributes*.
+- Wrap arguments into asterisks like in docstrings: *these* or *attributes*.
 - If you mention functions or other callables, add parentheses at the end of their names: ``attr.func()`` or ``attr.Class.method()``.
   This makes the changelog a lot more readable.
 - Prefer simple past tense or constructions with "now".